catmaid/CATMAID/sphinx-doc/source/contributing.rst

 endpoints in the API to Python methods.
 Both are useful starting points when locating particular functionality or determining where to add new functionality.
 In case an endpoint changes data, a transaction log entry is added.
 This way semantic information can be linked to individual database changes.
-Writing endpoints are decorated with a ``record_view`` decorator in ``urls.py``.
-Make sure to follow this convention for new endpoints.

 Most of the API routes to the ``catmaid.control`` module and folder.
 Within this module API functions are organized into logical units like skeleton or